gurubroadcast/GuruDownloads/README.md

 # GuruDownloads
-Downloads for Gurubroadcast PRO App
+Downloads for Gurubroadcast PRO for Win x64

 Visit our website